-- 3.269.
-The inspection procedures of the regulatory body should incorporate and use a variety of methods, as follows: - (a) Monitoring and direct observation (such as of working practices and equipment); - (b) Discussions and interviews with personnel of the authorized party and of the contractor, if necessary; - (c) Examination of procedures, records and documentation; - (d) Confirmatory tests and measurements.
+3.2678.
+The inspection procedures of the regulatory body should incorporate and use a variety of methods, as follows:

+- (a) Monitoring and direct observation (such as of working practices and equipment); - (b) Discussions and interviews with personnel of the authorized party and of the contractor, if necessary; - (c) Examination of procedures, records and documentation; - (d) Confirmatory tests and measurements.

-In individual inspections, one or more of these methods should be employed in a balanced way, depending on the specific issues being considered.
+In individual inspections, one or more of these methods should be employed, depending on the specific issues being considered.